samhwang/create-a-vagabond/NOTES.md

 pscale connect createvagabondapp dev-sam --port 3309

+character creation
   [X] Name

   [X] Class

   [X] Nature
     diff by class
     pick one
     CAN BE CHANGED AFTER ADVANCEMENTS

   [X] Drives
     diff by class
     choose 2
     CAN BE CHANGED AFTER ADVANCEMENTS

-[ ] Reputation
-  5 x faction with value [-3, 3] and ticks (in sheet)

-[ ] Connections
-  ...

   [X] Stats
     each class with diff default
     when create + 1
     max value 2

   [X] Roguish Feats
     list same
     each class with 2
     choose extra 1

   [X] Weapon Skills
     list same
     when created
       choose 1 in the bold one(diff by class) other can be pick later with progressing
     // (weapon can has it own moves)

   [X] Class Moves
     diff by class
     when create choose 3
     always start with 3 moves
     tinker start with 2 default move(choose 1) --> still 3 in total

-[X] Vagabond Equipment's stats when create
+  [X] Vagabond Equipment's stats
+    when create
       [X] class starting value [money]
       [X] Carying: number (total weight of items)
       [X] Burdened: some sort of tired... limit (Might + 4) [X] Max: max carry weight (Burdened * 2)

+  [ ] Species
+  [ ] Details
+  [ ] Demeanor
+  [ ] Background
+    Where do you call home?
+    Why are you a vagabond?
+    Whom have you left behind?
+    Which faction have you served the most?
+    With which faction have you earned a special enmity?
+  [ ] Connections
+    ...depends on class
+  [ ] Reputation
+    5 x faction with value [-3, 3] and ticks (in sheet)

+///
 [ ] Equipment
   weight
   weapon skills